statisticsnorway/fe-workbench-ui/README.md

 # workbench-ui
-A React application that currently lets a user work with GSIM objects through a workflow.
-Its goal is to function as a total workbench for employees at SSB.
+A React application with a goal to function as a total and complete workbench for employees at SSB.

 ### How it works
 This is a fairly small application which implements and structures its functions through imported libraries.